In this article:

 This section can be found by going to the Attendance icon → Registration → Future Availability and shows you the number of places you have available in your setting.
 Future Availability uses the maximum capacity figure you entered for each age group or room in your setting and compares it to the plans of the children assigned to that age group or room.
 It gives you an overview of the places left for new children or ad-hoc sessions and allows you to easily plan for new children.

 This is an Essentials feature, available in the Essentials and Premium Package- see more about Pricing.

 Grey box = Zero spaces available aka. full capacity

 Red box = Over capacity

-Usually, if a room is not showing in your occupancy planner, it's because there are no children with plans scheduled to be in that room.
-To solve this, check that there is an up-to-date attendance schedule for the children in that room.
+Usually, if a room is not showing in your Future Availability, it's because there are no children with plans scheduled to be in that room.
+To solve this, check that your children have active plans entered on their profiles, and that there is an up-to-date attendance schedule for the children in that room.

 If a room still isn't showing on your Occupancy Report or Future Availability, make sure to check that you've entered the capacity of this room via your room setup in Get Started.